Mustaballer/OpenAdapt/README.md

 pre-commit install
 ```

 Now, the pre-commit hooks are installed and will run automatically before each commit.
 They will enforce code quality standards and prevent committing code that doesn't pass the defined checks.
+Please ensure to use the `black --preview .` if running black manually.

 # Submitting an Issue